KirbyKid256/FFmpegPlayer/README.md

 * swresample
 * swscale

-If compiled for Windows, these files will be formated as "[folder]-[ver].dll" with the prior path being `./ffmpeg-windows-build-helpers/sandbox/win64/ffmpeg_git_lgpl_master_shared/bin`.
+If compiled for Windows, these files will be formated as "[folder]-[ver].dll" and "[folder].lib" with the prior path being `./ffmpeg-windows-build-helpers/sandbox/win64/ffmpeg_git_lgpl_master_shared/bin`.
 If compiled for Linux, they will be formatted like "lib[folder].so.[ver]".
 If compiled for macOS, the files will be "lib[folder].[ver].dylib".
 For Linux and MacOS, the path would just be `./FFmpeg`.

 ### Build GDExtension